geraintpalmer/geraintpalmer.github.io/_posts/2020-09-19-first-past-the-post.md

 However, different to UK general elections, in presidential elections it's all or nothing.
 The losing 78.32% of voters do not get a voice in the White House!
 Those votes do not, as in the UK, contribute somewhat towards seats in parliament, there are separate congressional and senate elections for that, with different counting mechanisms.

-Now in reality targeting and relying on a specific minimal set of states is impractical because each state is has a diverse population.
+Now in reality targeting and relying on a specific minimal set of states is impractical because each state has a diverse population.
 But if we could map minority and special interest groups to state populations, we could easily find a strategy to win an election which targets the least number of homogeneous groups, or requires the least amount of political compromises.
 Though I don't think any of what I've written is ethical, it is interesting.

 ---